Connect with others who understand.

 Some people with HCM have an implantable cardioverter defibrillator or permanent pacemaker to help control an irregular heart rhythm.
 If you have either, you may feel more comfortable informing the staff of your exercise facility about your condition.
 You can also wear a medical ID bracelet or keep a special card in your wallet that alerts others to your heart condition if you become unconscious or experience an adverse event.

-Exercising with a partner, in group classes, or in places with other people around ensures you’re not alone if you need help.
+Exercising with a partner, in group classes, or places with other people around ensures you’re not alone if you need help.
 If you start noticing unusual symptoms while exercising, like shortness of breath, lightheadedness, or chest pain, you can take a break, knowing that others are around if you need assistance.

-4. Track Your Starting Point and Goals
+Track Your Starting Point and Goals

-If you have HCM, it’s important to be mindful of your starting point when beginning a new exercise routine.
-If you’re new to exercise or haven’t worked out for a while, you’ll want to take it slow and pay attention to how you feel.
-It’s important to pace yourself when increasing the frequency, intensity, duration, or type of exercise.
-Keep a detailed log of the exercises you performed and your resulting heart rate changes so you can continually share it with your cardiology provider and ensure that your exercise plan is on the right track.
+Pace yourself when increasing the frequency, intensity, duration, or type of exercise you’re doing.
+You can also keep a detailed log of the exercises you performed and your resulting heart rate changes so you can continually share it with your cardiology provider and ensure that your exercise plan is on the right track.

 Talk With Others Who Understand

 MyHeartDiseaseTeam is the social network for people with heart disease and their loved ones.
-On MyHeartDiseaseTeam, more than 60,000 members come together to share stories with a community of people who understand life with hypertrophic cardiomyopathy and other types of heart disease.
+On MyHeartDiseaseTeam, more than 62,000 members come together to share stories with a community of people who understand life with hypertrophic cardiomyopathy and other types of heart disease.

 How has hypertrophic cardiomyopathy affected your exercise training habits?
 Which low- or moderate-intensity exercise routines do you prefer?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.